 [END FIGURE 4.20 HERE]

-Changes in Temperature Variability
+Changes in temperature variability

 It has long been recognized that along with mean temperatures also variance and skewness of the temperature distribution may be changing (Gregory and Mitchell, 1995; Mearns et al., 1997).
-By amplifying or dampening changes in the tail of temperature distribution such changes are potentially highly relevant to extremes (Chapter11, Section 11.3.1) and pose a serious challenge to adaptation measures.
+By amplifying or dampening changes in the tail of temperature distribution such changes are potentially highly relevant to extremes (Section 11.3.1) and pose a serious challenge to adaptation measures.
 Changes in temperature variability can occur from diurnal to multi-decadal time scales and from the local to the global scale with potentially even opposing signals in different seasons and at the different spatial scales